-First, move the unit's unit leader into base contact with an enemy miniature.
-Then, ensuring that all miniatures remain in cohesion, place the other miniatures in the unit into base contact with enemy miniatures in the unit that their unit leader is now in melee with.
-If any miniatures cannot be placed in base contact with enemy miniatures, they must still be placed in cohesion.
-Finally, if the opponent's unit has at least one miniature with a melee weapon, then the opposing player moves all of their own miniatures in the unit that are not currently in base contact with an enemy miniature into base contact with miniatures from the enemy unit that started the melee.
-The unit must mainatin cohesion during these movements.
+- After the unit leader of the unit moving into melee is placed, place the other miniatures in that unit into base contact with enemy miniatures in the unit that their unit leader is now in melee with. - 2.
+If the opponent's unit leader is not in base contact with an enemy miniature, that miniature's controlling player places it into base contact with a miniature in the unit that moved into melee - 3.
+The opposing player places the other miniatures in their unit that are not currently in base contact with an enemy miniature or are not in cohesion into base contact with miniatures from the enemy unit that moved into melee.

+If any miniatures cannot be placed into base contact with enemy miniatures during this process, they must still be placed in cohesion.
 Miniatures may never move or be placed in such a way that they would be in base contact with multiple enemy units, though it is possible for a unit to be in melee with multiple enemy units if another unit joins the melee later.
-When moving miniatures into base contact with enemy miniatures after a melee has been started, if there is not space to place a miniature in base contact with an enemy miniature in the same melee, that miniature must still be placed in cohesion.